vikingeducation/pairing_checkin/README.md

 ANYTHING.
 DO SOME CODE. -- Driver Erik

 Nicolas and Nicholas have begun their epic battle for pronunciation superiority! -- Driver Nicholas

+Adding the '´' to my name is very easy in my keyboard, because it's a spanish keyboard -- Driver Nicolás